ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

 Write the above code below the previous function definitions.
 You may use the code for any of the previous versions as a starting point, although one of those versions is easier to extend to case where you want to draw a rectangle at given orientation.
 So, think through your algorithm for the general case and select the starting implementation that is the easiest to build on.

 Next we want to draw two rectangles at different locations.
-To make sure that you can do that change the function call at the bottom of the file from something like this:
+To make sure that you can do that, change the function call at the bottom of the file from something like this:

 ```